The questions you ask a real estate agent when selling a house are crucial.

 The internet.

-Today, many buyers search online and are able to find out almost everything they need to know about a neighborhood.
+Today, most buyers search online and are able to find out almost everything they need to know about a neighborhood.

 When I say everything, I mean everything…